Skip to content

 It gets replaced before panels go on, priced per sheet in a good contract.
 Ask every bidder to put a per-sheet decking price in the written estimate up front, so a discovery on day two is a line item instead of a renegotiation.

-One form, one independent local professional, one written quote.
+One form, one independent local professional, one written estimate.
 Free for homeowners, everywhere in New Hampshire.

 Monday to Friday, 8 AM to 5 PM Eastern